SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

    - *Threshold for release pressure*

      When the brake pressures falls below this percentage of the maximum braking pressure in that braking zone, the Coach inteprets this as releasing the brake.
 Default is 80 percent.
 The point, where the Coach tells you to release the brakes is actually a bit earlier, where the brake pressure falls below P(max) - ((P(max) - P(threshold)) / 2).
+Adjust this value for vehicles without ABS where the brake pressure needs to be reduced when braking, but this should not be considered releasing the brake.

    - *Threshold for trail braking length*